LegalizeAdulthood/vteffect/readme.md

 in the input.
 Note that the quotes are simply delimiting characters and the literal text may contain double quote characters that are not escaped in any way.

+# vtasm

+Vtasm is a program that reads a series of text commands, one per line, and emits the corresponding escape sequences.
+The input format is that output by `vtdump`.  `vtasm` recovers the original escape sequence input from the output produced by `vtdump`

+Usage:

+`vtasm` [*file*]

+The *file* argument is optional and standard input is used if it is omitted.
+The escape sequence corresponding to the input command sequence is written to standard output.

 # vteffect